-3. A benchmarking analysis determines the total cost figures from the distributor's reported information.
+^{3.} A benchmarking analysis determines the total cost figures from the distributor's reported information.

-4. The CDM measure is based on the new 2015-2020 Conservation First Framework.
+^{4.} The CDM measure is based on the 2015-2020 Conservation First Framework.
+2018 results are based on the IESO's unverified savings values contained in the March 2019 Participation and Cost Report.